 To be strong and effective, Canada’s environmental movement must represent the full diversity of the Canadian population.
 We support efforts that increase participation and address the environmental concerns of underrepresented populations.

 Intact functioning forests provide important ecological and cultural benefits such as carbon storage, nutrient cycling, water and air purification, and maintenance of wildlife habitat.
 Climate change and industrial logging are having devastating impacts on forests, forest-dependent communities, and biodiversity.
 Unprecedented wildfires, insects and disease and boom and bust policies are destroying forests and communities.
 We seek innovative ways to lessen these impacts and help communities prepare for and mitigate the coming changes.
 This includes diversifying the fibre basket used in manufacturing and seeking new processes to shift away from using Canadian forests for pulp, single-use products, and packaging.

 Civilization as we know it is facing a number of existential crises.
-Loss of species and topsoil threaten our biome, acidification and rising temperatures are damaging our oceans, and unless we limit global warming to less than 1.5 C (2.7 F) many parts of the world will become uninhabitable.
-Addressing these challenges will require the mobilization of human action at a pace and scale unprecedented in history.
+Loss of species and topsoil threaten our biome, acidification and rising temperatures damage our oceans, and unless we limit global warming to less than 1.5 C (2.7 F), many parts of the world will become uninhabitable.
+Addressing these challenges requires the mobilization of human action at a pace and scale unprecedented in history.
 We support testing new approaches to identify, recruit and mobilize supporters that can overcome psychological, economic, social and cultural barriers to action.

 Sustainable Marine Ecosystem and Fisheries